Getting Started with Managed Phishing Response

 The email address of the user who reported the phish

-Configure Notification Type 1: Phish
+Notification #1: Phish

 1. In your Red Canary portal, navigate to Automation.